frida/frida-website/_i18n/en/_docs/stalker.md

 Lastly, we can see that each slab contains a `next` pointer which can be used to link slabs together to form a singly-linked list.
-This is used so we can walk them and dispose them all when stalker is finished.
+This is used so we can walk them and dispose them all when Stalker is finished.

 ## Blocks